jaredpar/jaredpar.github.io/_posts/2009-12-01-vsvim-update-released-version-0-5-2.md

 At a minimum I want to expand all of the normal mode commands I have implemented to have their corresponding command mode version implemented.
-Join, mark, etc ?????
-This shouldn???t be a big work item.??
-Command mode is just something I???ve been neglecting up to this point in favor of infrastructure.
+Join, mark, etc '??
+This shouldn't be a big work item.
+Command mode is just something I've been neglecting up to this point in favor of infrastructure.

-The other big item I want to work on is ranges.??
-Many command mode commands operate on ranges and it???s something I???ve yet to implement at a core level.
+The other big item I want to work on is ranges.
+Many command mode commands operate on ranges and it's something I've yet to implement at a core level.
 The basic mark support I added in this release starts the process but I have a ways to go.